Zilliqa/ZIP/zips/zip-11.md

 an equivalent number of gZILs will be minted and issued to the delegator.
-Since, the reward earned is proportional to the stake deposit and the staking duration, the number of gZILs earned will capture the long-term belief of a token holder.
+Since, the reward earned is proportional to the stake deposit and the staking duration, the number of gZILs earned will capture the long-term belief of a delegator.
 In other words, the longer a delegator stakes her tokens and the larger her stake is, the more gZILs she will earn.

 gZILs will later be used to govern a DAO-like structure that will invest in